phac-nml/biohansel/docs/source/user-docs/subtyping_schemes.rst

 2. Choose an available reference genome for the organism (ideally closed).

 |
 3. Subdivide the population into closely related clonal groups using MASH followed by SNP analysis.
 This can be done with any Mash clustering tool.
 An example used to create the included schemes is `Mash version 2 <https://mash.readthedocs.io/en/latest/>`_.
 The SNP analysis can be done with a number of tools including `SNVPhyl <https://snvphyl.readthedocs.io/en/latest/>`_, `parsnp <https://github.com/marbl/parsnp>`_, `snippy <https://github.com/tseemann/snippy>`_, or any tool that you prefer.

 - Aim for groups that are less than 3000SNPs between strains over more than 80% of the reference genome

 |mash_results|

 Above is an example of a sorted all against all MASH result based on the matching-hashs column.
 This result is to see which strains are the most closely related and confirm that all of the samples are similar enough to be able grouped together for a scheme.

 |parsnp_results|

 Above is an example of a SNP analysis using parsnp and Gingr.
-These tools can be used to visualize a phylogenetic tree along with providing a multiple sequence alignment where the SNPs can be easily viewed.
+These tools can be used to visualize a p hylogenetic tree along with providing a multiple sequence alignment where the SNPs can be easily viewed.

 |
 4. Remove rare outliers from the dataset